clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 ## Configure ExpressRoute Global Reach

-These steps show you how to configure ExpressRoute Global Reach using Azure Portal.
+These steps show you how to configure ExpressRoute Global Reach using Azure portal.

 **Before you begin**